 A beautiful boutique hotel situated on the edge of San Pedro de Atacama

-The spirit of Tierra Atacama Hotel and Spa
+The spirit of Tierra Atacama Hotel & Spa

 Guests can retreat to the serene and romantic atmosphere of the Oriente Rooms, where sliding glass doors lead onto a private terrace and an ensuite bathroom boasts both indoor and al fresco showers.
 Tierra Atacama Boutique Hotel and Spa centres its philosophy on an “adventure spa” concept.
 Here guests can embark on exceptional excursions to the Altiplanic Lagoons, Salar de Tara, Moon Valley, Puritama Hot Springs, Machuca, the Tatio Geysers and the Atacama Salt Flat, before unwinding with a soul-soothing treatment at the hotel’s first-class Uma Spa.

-What we love about Tierra Atacama Hotel and Spa
+What we love about Tierra Atacama Hotel & Spa

 In centuries past, the inhabitants of San Pedro de Atacama lived in small communities made up of extended families, these were known as “Ayllus”.
 Communities shared the precious resources of the oasis, built important canals to distribute the water and also organised a way of working which used the available manpower to benefit the community as a whole.
 The land of Tierra Atacama is part of the Ayllú de Yaye.